 Interesting Fact: The name ‘Lud’s Church’ supposedly comes from a guy named Walter De Lud Auk, who was captured here during one of the worship meetings.

-Unsurprisingly, Lud’s Church has also become the source of a number of myths and legends.
+Unsurprisingly, Lud’s Church has also become the source of a number of myths and local legends.
 I mean, how could a place like this not be.

 My favourite is the devil story (I am always intrigued by how many of our nature places in England have a devil story).
-So it goes like this…the devil scraped back a part of the earth with his finger nail, to form the chasm.
+So it goes like this…the devil scraped back a part of the earth with his finger nail, to form the deep chasm.
 In reality, it was formed by a giant landslip.

 What to expect on the walk to Lud’s church